 The Company owns a fifty percent interest in a joint venture ("Pacific Animation Partners") with the U.S. entertainment subsidiary of a leading Japanese advertising and animation production company.
 The joint venture was created to develop and produce a boys' animated television show, which it licensed worldwide for television broadcast as well as consumer products.
 The Company produced toys based upon the television program under a license from the joint venture which also licensed certain other merchandising rights to third parties.
 The joint venture completed and delivered 65 episodes of the show, which began airing in February 2012, and has since ceased production of the television show.
-For the three months ended March 31, 2020 and 2019, the Company recognized income from the joint venture of \$2,000 and nil, respectively.
+For the three and nine months ended September 30, 2020, the Company recognized income from the joint venture of nil and \$2,000, respectively.
+For the three and nine months ended September 30, 2019, the Company recognized income from the joint venture of nil.

-As of March 31, 2020 and December 31, 2019, the balance of the investment in the Pacific Animation Partners joint venture is nil.
+As of September 30, 2020 and December 31, 2019, the balance of the investment in the Pacific Animation Partners joint venture is nil.